danshearer/COVID-19-UK-Science/COVID-19-UK-Science.md

 Who Can I Believe?
 ------------------

-For citizens wondering "who do I believe?" there is comfort that all of the basic science recommendations worldwide are agreed, even among scientists who disagree so far on one aspect or another of this unknown virus.
+For citizens wondering "who do I believe?" it helps that all of the basic science recommendations worldwide are agreed, even among scientists who disagree so far on one aspect or another of this unknown virus.

-The following two pieces represent hugely differing views from eminent scientists and mathematicians, which nevertheless agree on all principles.
+As an example, the following two pieces represent hugely differing views from eminent scientists and mathematicians, which nevertheless agree on all basic principles.
 Unlike the UK science advice, a multiplicity of views is important for solid science to emerge.
 England has had regular events and intensive study on pandemic responses in places such as the [Cambridge Centre for the Study of Existential Risk](https://www.cser.ac.uk/) and their research on _Global
-Catastrophic Biological Risks_ , and any of these could have been called on.
+Catastrophic Biological Risks_ , and any of these could have been called on, but were not.

 Nicholas Taleb and Yaneer Bar-Yam, authors of the Complex Systems Institute paper wrote in the [non-scientific Guardian article on 25th March 2020](https://www.theguardian.com/commentisfree/2020/mar/25/uk-coronavirus-policy-scientific-dominic-cummings) quoted in the abstract of this document: